yogeshchandrasekharuni/fast-agent/README.md

   instructions="instructions",
-  servers=["filesystem"],     # list of MCP Servers for the agent, configured in fastagent.config.yaml model="o3-mini.high",       # specify a model for the agent use_history=True,           # agent can maintain chat history human_input=True,           # agent can request human input )
+  servers=["filesystem"],     # list of MCP Servers for the agent, configured in fastagent.config.yaml model="o3-mini.high",       # specify a model for the agent use_history=True,           # agent maintains chat history human_input=True,           # agent can request human input )
 ```

 ### Human Input

-When `human_input` is set to true for an Agent, it is presented with the option to prompt the User for input.
+When `human_input` is set to true for an Agent, a Tool is made available to the Agent to prompt the User for input.
+The `human_input.py` example demonstrates this.

+### Secrets File

 > [!TIP]
 > fast-agent will look recursively for a fastagent.secrets.yaml file, so you only need to manage this at the root folder of your agent definitions.